-FY 2020 Round 1 School Maintenance Project Grant (SMPG)
+FY 2024 Round 1 School Maintenance Project Grant

-There is approximately $44 million available for the FY 2020 Round 1 School Maintenance Project Grant.
-Grants will be approved up to the amount released by the Governor’s Office of Management and Budget (GOMB).
+There is approximately $46.7 million available for the FY 2024 Round 1 School Maintenance Project Grant (SMPG) program.
+Grants will be approved up to the amount released by the Governor’s Office of Management and Budget.
 Future application cycles will be open when funds are released.

 - Complete and submit the SMPG Grant Application via IWAS.
 Local board approval is required for completion of this step.
 (A board resolution is NOT required.)

-- Review and approval by ISBE School Business Services Department
+- ISBE School Business Services Department must review and approve.

-Within each round, grants shall be awarded in order of the five priorities:
+Grants shall be awarded in order of five priorities within each round:

 - "State priority projects" are projects necessary for energy conservation or that adapt a building or structure to better serve students in a specific program for which the applicant receives funding under the School Code (e.g., preschool education, school technology).